Readability in UX/UI Design

 What are some common readability issues in UX design?

-1. Small font size: If text is too small, users struggle to read the content, especially on mobile devices.
-Designers recommend using a minimum font size of 16 pixels for body text to maintain clear readability across devices.
+1. Small font size: If text is too small, users struggle to read it—especially on mobile devices.
+A minimum font size of 16 pixels is advisable for body text to keep clear readability across devices.

-1. Poor color contrast between text and background: Insufficient contrast makes it difficult for users to distinguish text, particularly for those with visual impairments.
-When designers follow accessibility guidelines, such as the Web Content Accessibility Guidelines (WCAG), they aim for a contrast ratio that supports all users.
+1. Poor color contrast between text and background: This can make it hard for users to distinguish text—particularly users with visual impairments.
+When designers follow accessibility guidelines—such as the Web Content Accessibility Guidelines (WCAG)—they aim for a contrast ratio that supports all users.

-1. Overcrowded text blocks: When text is too dense or lacks adequate spacing, it becomes challenging for users to focus and track lines of text.
-To implement sufficient line spacing and paragraph breaks can greatly improve legibility and user comfort.
+1. Overcrowded text blocks: When text is too dense or doesn’t have adequate spacing, it becomes challenging for users to focus and track lines of text.
+So, get enough line spacing and paragraph breaks.

-1. Inconsistent typography: To use too many different fonts or styles disrupts the visual hierarchy and complicates the reading process, potentially confusing users.
-Designers improve readability by maintaining a consistent and simple typographic approach.
+1. Inconsistent typography: Too many fonts or styles disrupts the visual hierarchy and can confuse users.

 Creative Director and CEO of Hype4, Michal Malewicz explains important points about fonts: